 • Process incoming 1-liter water samples using a vacuum pump filtration system

 • Analyze results for monitoring weekly blog

 • Collection and extraction of microplastics for polymer characterization/analysis

 • Assist with data entry, updating field logs and lab maintenance

-RequirementsApplicants should possess a BS or MS degree in marine ecology, environmental sciences, marine biology, conservation biology or a related major.
-Marine field and laboratory experience, and seamanship skills are required.
-Experience with multi-parameter probes and a familiarity with environmental sampling methods and statistics are preferred.
-Experience identifying phytoplankton and coastal invasive species is desirable.
-Applicants must also be able to work outside in a variety of environmental conditions.
-They must also be comfortable working on a marine research vessel and be available to work occasional nights, weekends, and holidays as needed.
+RequirementsApplicants should possess a BS or MS degree in marine ecology, environmental sciences, marine biology, organic chemistry, conservation biology or a related major.
+Marine field and laboratory experience are required.
+Experience with following laboratory QA/QC and familiarity with compound and dissection microscopes a must.
+Applicants need to be able to work outside in a variety of environmental conditions.
+They must also be comfortable working on and near the water, working alone as well as with other research staff and general public.
+Must be available to work occasional nights (meetings and lecture series), weekends, and holidays as needed.

-Knowledge of computer software including Microsoft Word, PowerPoint, and Excel is required; photography, statistics (SPSS), Microsoft Access, ArcGIS, EndNote and graphics experience is desirable.
-Knowledge of Gulf of Maine marine phytoplankton species is recommended.
+Knowledge of computer software including Microsoft Word, PowerPoint, and Excel is required; photography, statistics (SPSS), Microsoft Access, EndNote, ArcGIS and graphics experience is desirable.
+Knowledge of plastic legislation and marine debris is recommended.
 Applicant must possess a valid driver’s license and a good driving record.
 Only US citizens should apply.
 Position requires some physical activity and applicant should be able to lift up to 40 lbs, walk carrying fragile equipment on uneven ground.